Definitions

 +--------------+ +--------------+

-Network with ICC and Repo installed on seperate servers in a zone based network
+Network with ICC and Repo installed on separate servers in a zone based network

 +-------------------+ +--------------+